While bats are most definitely not birds, they do share some things in common.

 To learn more about this project and the world of bat conservation, visit:

 Bird Conservancy of the Rockies’ network of biologists work in partnership with private landowners and federal, state and local agencies to deliver habitat restoration, enhancement and conservation and monitoring across the western U.S. and in northern Mexico.
 Click here for more information about our Stewardship program and to find a Private Lands Wildlife Biologist in your area.

 About the Author:

-Erin Divine is Coordinating Wildlife Biologist for the Shortgrass Prairie Ecoregion.
+Erin Divine is a former Bird Conservancy of the Rockies Private Lands Wildlife Biologist based in Chadron, NE.
+This position was made possible with funding support from Nebraska Game and Parks Commission.
 Her work focuses on “at-risk” species as identified in the Nebraska Natural Legacy Plan, including birds like Long-billed Curlew, Bell’s Vireo and Burrowing Owl.
 In addition to bats, she is also involved with conservation enhancements for non-bird species such swift fox and bighorn sheep.
 Erin is based in based in Chadron, Nebraska and can be reached at (308) 432-6122 or via e-mail.